Is it Right for You?

 If you have a disability, your countable income is above 100% of FPG, and you meet all other program requirements, you may be able to get MA with a spenddown.
 However, a spenddown can be very expensive.

-- MA is expanding.
-Now, many people with and without disabilities can get it if their total income is up to 138% of FPG.
+- People with and without disabilities can get income-based MA it if their total income is up to 138% of FPG.
 Read DB101’s MA article.

-- Medical Assistance for Employed People with Disabilities (MA-EPD) is for people with disabilities who work.
-It has no income limit and its premiums are cheaper than what it would cost to have MA with a spenddown.
+- Medical Assistance for Employed Persons with Disabilities (MA-EPD) is for people with disabilities who work.
+It has no income limit and its premiums are cheaper than what it would cost to have disability-based MA with a spenddown.
 Read DB101’s MA-EPD article.

 - MinnesotaCare has a 200% of FPG income limit.
 As with MA-EPD, you pay a monthly premium.
 Read DB101’s MinnesotaCare article.